 Sofia Wanström (Åbo Akademi University)

-This paper presents how women of the Swedish-speaking minority in Finland perform narratives of rape within the local MeToo campaign, Dammen brister.
-With a focus on the limitations (and possibilities) of tellability, the paper considers how the women testifying used this space to be creative, thorough, or detailed, but also to refrain from telling.
-Starting from genre and narrative strategies, the paper centers around two examples; experience-stringing and story signifier.
-The former referring to when a writer presents many experiences with little or no connection, and the latter to when an experience is merely mentioned.
+This paper presents the scope of tellability afforded to writers in a Finland-Swedish #MeToo campaign for narrating experiences of rape.
+By perceiving the campaign as a space of increased tellability, the paper examines how the women who testified used this space to present long testimonies with multiple experiences—but also to be brief, evasive, and refrain from telling.
+Starting from genre and narrative structure, the paper focuses on two examples: experience-stringing and story signifier.
+The former refers to when a writer presents many experiences with little or no connection, and the latter to when an experience is merely mentioned.